Login Support Contact Us Global

 We’ve also been sure to make it possible for landlords, when they receive a bill from their insurance provider, to automatically on-charge the cost to the tenants.

 Re-Leased can now help you minimise your risk by keeping track of your supplier’s insurance status, helping you can prevent property insurance being avoided due to non-compliance and any subsequent leasing problems.
-This feature is in beta testing – if you are interested in helping make this feature exactly what you need, please register your interest here.

 post-subscribe